Algorithmic neutrality: Algorithmic neutrality in general

+Neutrality is impossible if the aim of a system underdetermines how the system delivers its results.
+In such cases, values external to the system's aim necessarily supplement that aim.
+External values may also override that aim, but it isn't necessary that they do.

+We've seen that underdetermination arises for a system with a certain multidimensional aim—relevance.
+We'll find underdetermination with other multidimensional aims, too.
+Our hiring algorithm from \S\ref{general-q1} aims to classify candidates on the basis of qualification.
+Qualification is, presumably, a multidimensional concept, and so the system's aim underdetermines how to classify candidates; neutrality is impossible.
+The scope of the possibility concerns only external values supplementing qualification, since it's inevitable that they do; it's not inevitable that external values override qualification.

-\emph{Is it possible for the system to be neutral?} The answer is ``no'' if the system's aim underdetermines how to deliver the system's results.
-We have seen that underdetermination arises if the system's aim is multidimensional.
-Underdetermination has many other sources too, of which I will canvas some.
-Because underdetermination is pervasive, neutrality is impossible for many---if not most---algorithmic systems.
+Underdetermination has sources other than multidimensionality, and I will canvass a few.
+Because underdetermination is pervasive, neutrality is impossible for many—if not most—algorithmic systems that affect our lives.

-Underdetermination may arise if a system's aim involves an \emph{arbitrary threshold}.\footnote{\citet{johnsonfc} makes a similar point.} Consider an algorithm---similar to the Family Screening Tool used by the Department of Human Services in Allegheny, Pennsylvania \citep{allegheny2022}---for use in a foster care system.
-The algorithm, imagine, is used to identify whether it's safe for a child in foster care to return to their original family or guardians.
-In particular, the aim of the system is to categorize children as at a low, medium, or high risk of being abused if they were to return.
-How likely must abuse be for a child to be categorized as at high risk?
+Underdetermination may arise if a system's aim involves an \emph{arbitrary threshold}.\footnote{\citet{johnson2023} makes a similar point.} Consider an algorithm for use in a foster care system.
+(Similar algorithms are in fact used—by, for example, the Department of Human Services in Allegh\-eny, Pennsylvania \citep{allegheny2022}.)
+The algorithm, imagine, is used to identify whether it's safe for a child in foster care to return to their original family.
+The aim of the system is to categorise children as at a low, medium, or high risk of being abused if they were to return.
+How likely must abuse be for a child to be categorised as at high risk?
 10\%?
 20\%?
 21\%?
 50\%?
-In other words, what is the threshold of high risk?
-Likewise, what are the thresholds for low risk and medium risk?
-The aim of categorizing children at low, medium, or high risk itself underdetermines what these thresholds are, and so underdetermines how to categorize children.
+In other words, what is the threshold of high risk, and similarly for low and medium risk?
+The aim of categorising children at low, medium, or high risk itself underdetermines what these thresholds are, and in turn, underdetermines how to categorise children.